devapragadeesh/LaTeX-Converter/README.md

 A custom extension that:
--Preprocesses the image before extraction for a higher rate of accuracy.
+- Preprocesses the image before extraction for a higher rate of accuracy.
--Converts math images to LaTeX.
+- Converts math images to LaTeX.
--Renders LaTeX into styled PNG images.
+- Renders LaTeX into styled PNG images.
--Adds custom scripts for rendering, automation,and formatting.
+- Adds custom scripts for rendering, automation,and formatting.

 ## Tool Objective: